altitudelabs/react-admin-panel/README.md

 │   |   ...
 │
 └───lib // main package.json directory.
-    │   // This is where babelified js files end up in, to be bundled by tools like webpack by the library users.
+    │   // This is where webpack outputs end up in
     │   ...
  ```